oguinjr/Emergency_Storage/README.md

   After starting the program 5 options will be presented in the form of a line starting with its choice number and a sentence describing the action to take.
   If "1" is selected, the program will display the current volume of water in storage in gallons.

-  if "2" is selected, the program will display the next closest expiration date and how many days until it comes.
+  If "2" is selected, the program will display the next closest expiration date and how many days until it comes.

   If "3" is selected, the program will request information about a unit of water entry to be added to the storage csv.